Jack’s Journey from the Jungle

 Why?
 Because unripe jackfruit is the meatiest and most neutral in taste, making it the ideal meat substitute in many dishes.

 How does it work?
 Farmers in Thailand pick the unripe jackfruit from the trees and send it to a production facility where jackfruit is cut open to extract the fruit bulbs and the seeds.
 Then they take the bulbs and cut them into small chunks or stripes.

 Jackfruit gets blast frozen

-The jackfruit chunks and stripes are thrown into a blast freezer at -18°C the same day they’re cut.
+The jackfruit chunks and stripes are blanched and thrown into a blast freezer at -18°C the same day they’re cut.
 In this way, you preserve the freshness, minerals, and vitamins of the raw jackfruit.
 It’s a technology known as the individually quick-frozen (IQF) method.